-Biocomplexity at North Temperate Lakes LTER; Whole Lake Manipulations: Exotic Crayfish Removal 2001 - 2010
+Biocomplexity at North Temperate Lakes LTER; Whole Lake Manipulations: Exotic Crayfish Removal 2001 - 2019

 As part of a whole-lake experiment to overexploit a rusty crayfish (O. rusticus) population in Sparkling Lake, Vilas County, Wisconsin, crayfish were intensively trapped and removed from the lake from early to mid June through late August starting from 2001through 2008.
 From 2001 to 2004, removal traps were concentrated on the southern and western shorelines of the lake, where cobble is prevalent and catch rates were highest.
 Starting in 2005, additional traps were used and trapping effort was spread around the entire perimeter of the lake.
 Additional traps (perimeter) were set on standard arrays at 43 sites around the lake at 1 m deep from 2001 through 2006.
 In 2001 and 2003, traps (depth transect) were also set on standard arrays that ranged from 0.5 to 12 m deep.
 From 2001-2004, trap_site corresponds to one of the 43 standard sites where the trap was set.
 For perimeter and depth transect trapping, one trap is set at a trap site.
 During the removal trapping, 10 traps are set at each of the standard trapping sites.
 The trap_id identifier contains more information about the spatial location of a removal trap.
 From 2005-2008, traps were numbered sequentially moving clockwise around the lake starting at site 1, with no reference to standard trapping sites from previous years.
 In 2009, traps were set at the 43 standard sites.
-Capture data were recorded in 2009 but crayfish were not removed.
+Capture data were recorded starting in 2009 but crayfish were not removed.
 Daily catch statistics: The data table Crayfish Daily Capture Summary provides the number of each species captured each day in the perimeter and removal traps.
 Also included are data on the number of traps pulled on that day and the number of trap_days these traps represent.
 These data can be used to calculate capture rates.
-The data table Crayfish Daily Capture by Station has daily catch statictics for 2009 at the capture site level.
+The data table Crayfish Daily Capture by Station has daily catch statistics at the capture site level.
 Crayfish length measurements: Prior to 2005, a crayfish that was measured could be associated with the specific trap in which it was captured.
 These length data are included in the Crayfish Individual data table.
 Starting in 2005, carapace measurements were only taken on 50 randomly selected O. rusticus individuals each day.
 The data table Crayfish Carapace Length contains these data which are not associated with specific traps.
 Trap site locations: The data table Sparkling Lake Crayfish Trap Sites contains the location of the 43 standard crayfish trap sites.
 See Crayfish Removal Protocol for further explanation of TECHNIQUE and TRAP_ID fields.
 Number of sites: 43 trap sites Sampling Frequency: annually during summer

-This material is based upon work supported by the National Science Foundation under Cooperative Agreement #DEB-1440297, NTL LTER.
+This material is based upon work supported by the National Science Foundation under Cooperative Agreement #DEB-2025982, NTL LTER.
 Any opinions, findings, conclusions, or recommendations expressed in the material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.